Outlander as Crime Fiction EXTENDED AND UPDATED

 Outlander as Crime Fiction: Murder and Mystery in the Outlander and Lord John Series (Edited Collection)

-Update: I have received several proposals but am looking for two to three more.
+Update: I'm looking for one or two more proposals for this collection.
+Contributor must have a Ph.D.
 Please feel free to contact me if you want to discuss an idea before submitting a proposal.
 At this point, I only need one paragraph describing your general topic/idea.
-Completed essays will not be due until fall 2021.
+Completed essays will not be due until at least fall 2021.

 Erin E. MacDonald, Ph.D., Edgar Award Nominee, Fanshawe College www.erinemacdonald.com